Child Friendly Redbridge for schools

 Our special thanks to the teachers and children at John Bramston Primary School for helping us to make our questionnaire child-friendly and for being the first school to complete it.

-We are developing lessons plans with Highlands Primary School for the PHSE curriculum for Year 6 band Year 2 pupils.
-The lesson plans will encourage children to think about what they like about Redbridge, what they would like to change and what is important to them.
+We have developed lessons plans with Highlands Primary School for the PHSE curriculum for Year 6 and Year 2 pupils.
+The lesson plans encouraged children to think about what they like about Redbridge, what they would like to change and what is important to them.

 Our special thanks to Highlands Primary School for developing the lessons plans for us.